Jayne Howie, Director Mindfulness, Couselling and Yoga Teacher. :

 George first started his mindfulness journey in 2013 with Everyday Mindfulness Scotland and completed the mindfulness Course in March 2014.
 He then went on to complete the Facilitating Mindfulness for Young People course in 2015 which is SQA accredited and latterly he achieved the Mindfulbased Living Course Teaching Skills.
 George has been an ESOL Lecturer at Glasgow Kelvin College for the past ten years and for the last two years he has organised and run a variety of mindfulness courses for staff and students.
 These have ranged from eight week courses to lunchtime drop ins.
 George is keen to incorporate mindfulness into his everyday teaching and working life and is fully conversant with the challenges facing students and colleagues.

 Gill Wark Business Manager Administration Support:

 Gill developed a keen interest in mindfulness in 2014, while working for a commercial company and living in Yorkshire.
 She had a demanding job as an accounts manager and found mindfulness was a key way of enabling her to build resilience to work place stress.
 She broadened her interest in mindfulness after reading more about it through text such as the full catastrophe of living, Kabat-Zinn and undertaking courses to develop her knowledge and practice.
-In 2016, after returning to Scotland, she undertook the MBSR course with Everyday mindfulness Scotland and has been a passionate supporter and practices mindfulness ever since as it has enabled her to cope with personal caring commitments.
+In 2016, she undertook the MBSR course with Everyday mindfulness Scotland and has been a passionate supporter and practices mindfulness ever since.

 Our Advisory Group: